35th Air Defense Artillery Brigade: History

+The 35 ADAB was originally organized at Fort Hunt, Virginia as the 35th Artillery Brigade, Coast Artillery Corps in June of 1918 and was demobilized March of 1919.
+I was reorganized in October 1933 as HHB, 35th Coast Artillery Brigade.
+It was redesignated HHB, 35th Antiaircraft Artillery Brigade in June 1944 and demobilized again in October 1945.

 It was reactivated in November 1948 at Fort Bliss, Texas.
 The 35th Anti-Aircraft Brigade subsequently moved to Fort Meade, Maryland in 1950 to provide anti-aircraft defense of Washington, DC and to plan the defense of other cities in the vicinity.
 There, the 35th Anti-Aircraft Brigade set an Air Defense Artillery milestone as it became the first Nike-Ajax guided missile command in 1957.
 In March 1958, the Brigade was redesignated as the 35th Artillery Brigade (Air Defense), and operated the country's first Nike-Hercules site at Davidsonville, Maryland.
 It included the 1st Battalion, 52nd ADAR.
 The Brigade was inactivated on 4 June 1973 at Fort Meade, Maryland.

+It was reactivated again in 1985 at Fort Lewis, Washington.